 Alexandra King is a clinical Ph.D. student at Rutgers University.
 She received her B.A. in psychology from Cornell University.
 Following graduation she worked as the treatment coordinator on a study of DBT for suicidal adolescents at the University of Washington.
 She has had clinical experience working with BPD, depression, anxiety, and treatment in an integrated care setting.
 Her research interests include the treatment processes in DBT, emotion dysregulation, validation and invalidation, and severe psychological disorders in a family context.

 Binh-an Nguyen is a clinical Psy.D. candidate at GSAPP who received her B.A. in Piano Performance from the University of California, San Diego.
 Prior to graduate school, she worked as a peer specialist at the San Diego County Psychiatric Hospital.
-Since arriving to GSAPP, she has externed as a therapist at the Rutgers College Counseling Center and in the Behavioral Neurology program at Robert Wood Johnson University Hospital, while also having worked as a Psychology Intern at the United Nations.
-Currently in her third year, she externs at both the Metropolitan Correctional Center (NYC) and Rutgers DBT Clinic (DBT-RU); she additionally leads the Family Connections program at DBT-RU.
+Since arriving to GSAPP, she has externed as a therapist at the Rutgers College Counseling Center, Behavioral Neurology program at Robert Wood Johnson University Hospital, and Metropolitan Correctional Center (NYC), while also having worked as a Psychology Intern at the United Nations.
+Additionally, she established the Family Connections program at the Rutgers DBT Clinic (DBT-RU).
+Currently in her fourth year, she externs at both the Manhattan Psychiatric Center (NYC) and DBT-RU.

-Chris Hughes is a clinical Ph.D. student at Rutgers University.
+Chris Hughes is a 5th year clinical Ph.D. student at Rutgers University.
 He received his BS from James Madison University and his MA in psychology from American University.
-His clinical interests include BPD, suicidal and self-injurious behaviors, substance use, and behavioral medicine.
-His clinical experiences include: working as an individual and group therapist at DBT-RU, the program for addictions consultation and treatment (PACT), family medicine at monument square, and the psychological services clinic at Rutgers University.
-His research interests include: BPD, DBT, emotion regulation, treatment and assessment development, and the incorporation of mobile technology into treatment and research.
+His clinical interests include BPD, suicidal and self-injurious behaviors, emotion dysregulation, substance use, and behavioral medicine.
+His clinical experiences include: working as an individual and group therapist at DBT-RU, Trinitas regional medical center's child and adolescent outpatient unit, the program for addictions consultation and treatment (PACT), family medicine at monument square, and the psychological services clinic at Rutgers University.
+His research interests include: BPD, DBT, emotion regulation, experiential avoidance, repetitive negative thinking, treatment and assessment development, and the incorporation of mobile technology into treatment and research.